-Waste is placed into multi-layered lined cells, and compacted to the smallest practical volume using specially selected equipment.
-At the end of each day, a cover is applied to the waste.
-Each cell will be developed sequentially to minimize the area open at any one time.
-Any water that touches the waste is handled as a waste product and disposed of in strict accordance with state regulation.
+Waste is placed into lined cells, and compacted to the smallest practical volume using equipment such as bulldozers.
+When the waste height reaches between 4 and 6 feet (a “lift”), a layer of cover soil will be placed on top of the lift to reduce rainfall infiltration.
+The cells will be developed sequentially to minimize the area open at any one time.
+Any water that touches the waste will be handled as a waste product and disposed of in strict accordance with state regulation.

-All waste received by Pawnee Waste is only accepted if pre-approved in accordance with our Waste Acceptance Plan, which has been carefully evaluated and recommended by CDPHE, and permitted by Weld County.
-The Waste Acceptance Plan is routinely reviewed and updated using site-specific data generated from the incoming waste streams.
+All waste received by PW will only be accepted if pre-approved in accordance with our Waste Acceptance Plan.
+This Plan requires careful evaluation and recommendation by CDPHE, and permitting by Weld County.
+As proposed, it will be routinely reviewed and updated using site-specific data generated from the incoming waste streams.

 Acceptable Waste Guidelines